RavuAlHemio/rocketbot/rocketbot_plugin_bim/help/lastbimriderbalance.md

 Outputs the last-rider balance for all participating riders.

 The last-rider balance is increased by 1 if a rider rides a vehicle that was previously ridden by a different rider, and decreased by 1 if a different rider rides a vehicle that was previously ridden by this rider.
-For performance reasons, being the first rider in a vehicle overall does not have an effect on the last-rider balance.
+Being the first rider in a vehicle overall also increases the last-rider balance by 1.
+Only actually-ridden vehicles are counted.

 The output is sorted by the rider's username by default.
 Passing `{sopfx}n` or `{lopfx}sort-by-number` sorts it by the balance in descending order instead.